PROMPT2BOX: Uncovering Entailment Structure among LLM Prompts: : Our Box Dimension Reduction Method

 \section{\VisMethod: Our Box Dimension Reduction Method}

+\VisMethod is inspired by Stochastic Neighbor Embedding (SNE), with some modifications to incorporate both intersection-based similarity and entailment signals.
+The main idea is that we optimize the locations of the low-dimensional boxes such that the intersection ($\operatorname{VolInt(a, b)}$ in \eqref{eq:box_similarity}) and entailment ($p(b \mid a)$ in \eqref{eq:entailment}) relationship of every pair of high-dimensional boxes $(a,b)$ is preserved in the low-dimensional box embedding space.

 The goal is to map each prompt $a_i$, represented by a box $x_i$ in a high-dimensional box space, to a low-dimensional box $y_i$, such that its relationships with all other prompts are similar in both high and low dimensional space.
 Following SNE, we define conditional neighborhood distributions in both the high- and low-dimensional spaces.
 For a given box relationship function $s$, the conditional probability $p^{s}_{j \mid i}$ models the probability that $x_i$ selects $x_j$ as its neighbor in the high-dimensional space, while $q^{s}_{j \mid i}$ denotes the corresponding probability in the low-dimensional space.
-Dimensionality
+Dimensionality reduction is achieved by encouraging these conditional distributions to match.